 Recreating family recipes & incorporating DIY food photography

 There are tons of places to find gorgeous, completely free stock food photography on the internet.
 Many photographers are proud of their work and release their images on sites like unsplash.com or pexels.com and only request that you give them credit.
-You’ll find plenty of food photos on sites like these and to find photos that work well with your family photos and scanned recipe cards wouldn’t be hard.
+You’ll find plenty of food photos on sites like these, and to find photos that work well with your family photos and scanned recipe cards won’t be hard.

 If you want all the photos to match your food, and be true to your family old fashioned cooking recipes, you may consider taking your own.